lit/lit/.changeset/violet-phones-look.md

 'lit': patch
 ---

-ref value always undefined when disconnected
+The value provided by the `ref()` directive will always be `undefined` when the element is disconnected.